aplteam/Tatin/docs/FirstStepsWithTatin.md

 ##### URI

-Character vector that holds the address of a Tatin server or the full name of a ZIP file.
+Character vector that holds the address of a Tatin server the package was loaded from, or the full name of a ZIP file.